eslint/rfcs/designs/2026-rule-tester-meta-deprecated-validation/README.md

 ## Motivation

-Rule deprecation metadata is used by ESLint to populate `usedDeprecatedRules` and by integrations to explain replacement rules.
+Rule deprecation metadata is used by ESLint to populate `LintResult#usedDeprecatedRules` and by integrations to explain replacement rules.
 Today, malformed `meta.deprecated` values can pass through rule tests unnoticed, which allows invalid metadata to reach users and downstream tools. `RuleTester` already catches common rule authoring mistakes such as invalid option schemas, missing `meta.fixable`, and missing `meta.hasSuggestions`; deprecation metadata should receive the same early feedback.

 ## Detailed Design